moritxius-matsuda/FRPC-Manager/README.md

 3. Access the web interface at `http://your-server-ip:5000` and complete the setup.

+The installation script automatically:
+- Downloads and installs the FRPC binary
+- Creates a basic configuration file
+- Sets up systemd services for both FRPC and the web UI

+### Troubleshooting

+If you encounter any issues during installation:

-4. If the FRPC binary is not automatically downloaded, you can run the download script:
+1. If the FRPC binary is not automatically downloaded, you can run the download script:
    ```
    sudo bash download_frpc.sh
    ```

-5. If the FRPC service is not automatically set up, you can run the service setup script:
+2. If the FRPC service is not automatically set up, you can run the service setup script:
    ```
    sudo bash setup_frpc_service.sh
    ```

 See [SERVICE_SETUP.md](SERVICE_SETUP.md) for more details on service management.

 ### Manual Installation